 A culture can be described as “the way things are done around here” – the shared values, attitudes and behaviours that are expressed in everyday activity.

-So a good Data Culture is one where data is a natural part of the way people work:
+So, a good Data Culture is one where data is a natural part of the way people work:

-• everyone understands the meaning and business value of the data
+- everyone understands the meaning and business value of the data

-• they have the tools, skills and confidence to use it
+- they have the tools, skills and confidence to use it

 Join the club

-We hold quarterly roundtables to allow members to meet in person, and have a thriving virtual forum for online discussion.
+We hold quarterly events to allow members to meet in person, and have a thriving virtual forum for online discussion.
 If you work in this space, you’d be most welcome to join!
 Please get in touch with Araminta to learn more.